Kyle Duncan (judge): LGBT rights

-Stanford Law School Protest
+Stanford Law School protest

-On March 9, 2023, Duncan arrived to Stanford Law School in order to participate in a discussion on "Guns, Covid and Twitter," having been invited by the university's Federalist Society.
+On March 9, 2023, Duncan arrived to Stanford Law School in order to participate in a discussion on "Guns, Covid and Twitter," having been invited by the university's Federalist Society chapter.
 The event became a cause célèbre, and was marked by protests led by the student coalition Identity and Rights Affirmers for Trans Equality (IRATE) after a request for his speech to be canceled was denied.
 According to The Stanford Daily, "Throughout Duncan’s speech, student protesters booed and made various loud comments, frequently drowning out his voice.
 In fliers put up in advance of the event, protesters called Duncan a right-wing advocate for laws that would harm women, immigrants and LGBTQ+ people."
 After ten minutes of protests had occurred, Duncan, according to David Lat writing in the Original Jurisdiction, “became angry, departed from his prepared remarks, and laced into the hecklers.”
 On March 11, Stanford president Marc Tessier-Lavigne and Stanford Law dean Jennifer Martínez issued a letter of apology to Duncan, writing that students may "exercise their right to protest but not to disrupt the proceedings.”